replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 }
 ```

-## Mock Data API
+## mock-data

-This section describes the Mock Data API endpoints.
-The Mock Data API provides endpoints for working with data when developing against the SDK in integration mode.
+This section describes the mock-data endpoints for working with data when developing against the SDK in integration mode.
 For information about integration mode, see [Using Integration Mode](/vendor/replicated-sdk-development).

 ### POST mock-data